KIWI-Werbeagentur/contao-bootstrap-bundle/README.md

 ### Installation <a name="installation"></a>
 Install the bundle via composer
  ```
-composer require kiwi/contao-bootstrap-bundle
+composer require kiwi/contao-bootstrap
  ```

 ### Implementation <a name="implementation"></a>
 **Step 1: (Re-)store themes**

 Go to themes (<em>/contao?do=themes</em>) and create or edit a theme.
-Choose the bootstrap that shall be loaded or chose none to load all – in any case you need to restore the theme.
+Choose the bootstrap components that shall be loaded or chose none to load all – in any case you need to restore the theme.

 **Step 2: (Re-)store layouts**